hpc4you_toolkit v3

 4. Or use ssh ProxyJump server or even hardware firewall.

-5. Or run enhance_security.sh to apply awesome security hardening configurations automatically.
+5. Or run enhance_security.sh to apply awesome security hardening configurations automatically. (v2 only)

 Usage of setup_hpc